 Members are provided with timely and useful information regarding the most recent developments in audiology and speech-language pathology.
 The website is designed to be an effective tool for members to access and share current and relevant information for the profession.
 Members can share ideas, best practices and solutions to challenges that impact their agencies or businesses through NSLHA Connects (our members only Facebook group) and electronic communications.
 NSLHA alerts members when regulatory or legislative issues arise and provide interpretation of how proposed changes will impact you and your clients.
-Members also receive four issues of The Networker, NSLHA's quarterly electronic newsletter, in order to increase involvement and awareness of programs and services, in order to maximize the value of NSLHA membership.
+Members also receive regular email updates and action alerts as issues arise that impact the speech-language-hearing profession.

 Community Outreach and Public Relations Activities about Nebraska Speech-Language-Hearing Services

 NSLHA members participate in consumer awareness activities such as: